 Green Pork Chili

-A small amount of fat left on the ribs is enough to make the meat tender and enrich the flavor.
-Tomatillos cut the spiciness of the green chiles.
-This recipe was contributed by reader Lisa Ruiz of Henderson, Nevada.
+A small amount of fat left on the ribs is enough to make the meat tender and enrich the flavor of this recipe contributed by reader Lisa Ruiz of Henderson, Nevada.

 - Total Time:

 - 4 pounds boneless country-style pork ribs, trimmed and cut into 1/2-inch chunks

 - Coarse salt and ground pepper